-Undertaker Says Goodbye To Wrestling After Reigns Defeat Him In WrestleMania 33
+Undertaker Says Goodbye To Wrestling After Reigns Defeat At ‘WrestleMania 33’

 — WWE WrestleMania (@WrestleMania) April 3, 2017

 And then the time came, Reigns tried attacking The Undertaker with a spear.
-However, The Undertaker managed to catch Reigns and lock him with his ever-devastating lock hold called the Hell’s Gate, in hopes that Reigns would surrender.
-But Romans proved otherwise showing the Dead Man that he could withstand every attack of his.
+However, The Undertaker managed to catch Reigns and lock him with his ever-devastating lock hold called the Hell’s Gate in hopes that Reigns would surrender.
+But Roman proved otherwise, showing the Dead Man that he could withstand every attack.

 Roman Reigns then unleashed a barrage of attacks with a chair, showing that he would do everything to win.
 Six in-line silos followed by a spear almost led Undertaker to concede defeat, but everyone knows the Dead Man doesn’t go down that easy.
 The Undertaker continued to resist from what now seemed an inevitable defeat for him.

-A fourth attack and no, nothing seemed to bring down the undertaker.
+A fourth attack and no, nothing seemed to bring down The Undertaker.
 People went crazy with excitement.
 Roman Reigns did not understand how the Dead Man could even resist.
-The audience chanted over and over again, “Under-taker, under-taker, under-taker.”
+The audience chanted over and over again, “Under-taker, Under-taker, Under-taker.”
 But one more Superman Punch again made the gravedigger fall.

 Could the end be near for The #Undertaker? #WrestleMania @WWERomanReigns pic.twitter.com/uSfcvy6tN5